What We Do

 What is needed to make it happen?

-Volunteers: In 2018, volunteers served more than 67,800 hours with Habitat Omaha.
-Our volunteers do more than swing a hammer – they also help with special events, office assistance, Habitat ReStore duties and much more.
+- Volunteers: Our volunteers do more than swing a hammer – they also help with special events, office assistance, Habitat ReStore duties and much more.

 What is Habitat for Humanity ReStore?